Preparation Leading to State Licensure in Speech Pathology or Audiology

 Students may complete the academic and clinical practicum requirements leading to California State Licensure in Speech Pathology or in Audiology, a legal requirement for all individuals professionally employed in non-public school settings and some public school settings.

-The Speech Pathology and Audiology Examining Committee which operates within the California State Board of Medical Quality Assurance, requires a master’s degree or equivalent in communicative disorders in the area (Speech Pathology or Audiology) in which the license is to be granted, 300 clock hours of supervised clinical experience, a national examination, and nine months of full-time supervised work experience (Required Professional Experience).
+The Speech Pathology and Audiology and Hearing Aid Dispensers which operates within the Department of Consumer Affairs, requires a master’s degree or equivalent in communication disorders in the area (Speech Pathology or Audiology) in which the license is to be granted, 300 clock hours of supervised clinical experience, a national examination, and nine months of full-time supervised work experience (Required Professional Experience).
 For audiology, the fourth year externship satisfies the required professional experience.

 Most Licensure and ASHA Certification requirements may be fulfilled concurrently.
 Consult an advisor in the area in which licensure is desired for specific information.